alexandrehuat/alexandrehuat.github.io/README.md

 # Public projects and miscellaneous works

 * `March.
-2020.` **[Bayes and the coronavirus: An example of the application of Bayes's theorem](https://gist.github.com/alexandrehuat/f0c7854e911847ef74e79b60cbd9747c).** A Jupyter Notebook to understand and play with screening tests and Bayes's theorem. #teaching
+2020.` **[Bayes and the coronavirus: An example of the application of Bayes's theorem](https://gist.github.com/alexandrehuat/f0c7854e911847ef74e79b60cbd9747c).** A Python Jupyter Notebook to understand and play with screening tests and Bayes's theorem.

 * `Jan.
 2018.` **[Speech Emotion Recognition: A bibliographical survey](SER_Survey_elsarticle.pdf).** [BibTeX](SER_Survey_cite_this.bib).